 - You can sometimes save the eBook to your computer for offline viewing.

-- eBooks sometimes require either the free Adobe Reader or the free Adobe Flash Player.
+- Some older eBooks require either the free Adobe Reader or the free Adobe Flash Player.

 - You can sometimes use an interactive glossary or click on certain terms in the text to view the glossary definition.